 Share of Voice now available for the Microsoft Audience Network

 For enhancements on the Microsoft Audience Network specifically, one big piece of news this month is that share of voice reporting is now available.
-With this reporting, you can optimise your budgets, bids, and ads for your audience campaigns by looking at your audience network impression share, impressions lost to rank, and impressions lost to budget.
-This way, you can understand how to better take action on your audience campaigns, whether it’s optimising creatives, adjusting targeting, or increasing bids and budgets.
+With this reporting, you can optimize your budgets, bids, and ads for your audience campaigns by looking at your audience network impression share, impressions lost to rank, and impressions lost to budget.
+This way, you can understand how to better take action on your audience campaigns, whether it’s optimizing creatives, adjusting targeting, or increasing bids and budgets.

-Optimise your budget, bid and ads for your audience campaigns by looking at Microsoft Audience Network share of voice metrics.
+Optimize your budget, bid and ads for your audience campaigns by looking at Microsoft Audience Network share of voice metrics.

 Better ways to set up your reporting and budgets for search campaigns